ryparker/aws-cdk-sample-eks/README.md

 **6. Setup a proxy server on the EC2 instance**

-Setup the proxy server you'd like to use for proxying the EKS cluster's onEvent lambda requests.
-See "[Setup the EC2 instance with Squid Proxy](#setup-the-ec2-instance-with-squid-proxy)" for an example setup.
+Setup the proxy server you'd like to use to proxy the EKS cluster's onEvent lambda requests.

+*See "[Setup the EC2 instance with Squid Proxy](#setup-the-ec2-instance-with-squid-proxy)" for an example setup.*

 ## :satellite: Setup the EC2 instance with Squid Proxy